-Once chocolate has hardened, using a shark knife slice slab into 9 pieces length ways.
-Then slices each piece into half - you should get 18 pieces in total.
+As soon as the chocolate has hardened, using a shark knife slice slab into 9 pieces length ways.
+Then slices each piece into half – you should get 18 pieces in total.
 Clean the knife on an old tea towel between cuts to keep the layers tidy.
 Don’t leave the chocolate to harden for too long before cutting…otherwise it might crack when cut!

 Store in the fridge.

 Vegan?
 Make sure to use a high percentage dark chocolate, and review the ingredients to ensure there are no milk-derived products.
 Extras* You’ll typically find dried dates in the dried fruit and nut section of supermarkets or bulk bins.
 Avoid varieties you find in the fresh produce section (e.g. medjool).** I used a standard baking peppermint essence, which you’ll find in the baking section of most supermarkets.
 This recipe has not been tested with a natural food grade essential peppermint oil.*** I used Whittakers 72% Dark Ghana – you won’t regret it!